Speech Therapy Room Organization Can be Challenging!

 5. Office supplies: Organize office and therapy supplies in a toolbox, especially if you have no room for a desk in your small space.
 Label each drawer yourself or find plenty of cute pre-made labels that are editable on TpT.

 |Articulation bins organized by phoneme|

 6. Printable Materials can be stored by theme or skills.
-Store them in clear plastic bins so you can easily see what you have.
-I use large bins for themed packs.
+Store them in clear plastic bins like the ones above so you can easily see what you have.
 I love the bins above for organizing my articulation materials.
+They can handle bulky manipulatives in addition to printables.
 Read more about How to Organize for Grab and Go Articulation Therapy.